chengwang86/temp/webserving.md

 ```
 $> docker build  -t repo/directory:tag.
 ```
-(“repo/directory” could be your private image registry or the public docker hub registry, e.g., wangcheng86/wangcheng86:web_mail_enabled for the pre-built image used in this example)
 -	Login to your registry: (input your credentials when needed)
 ```
 $> docker login